vikashyap/DigitalPlanner/README.md

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-## Getting Started

-To set up the project locally, follow these steps:

-1. Clone this repository.
-2. Navigate to the project directory in your terminal.
-3. Run `npm install` to install the project dependencies.
-4. Use `npm run dev` to start the development server.

 ## Folder Structure